Estimated reading time: 49 minutes

 - Leveraging various technologies / software to enable near instant bookings from patients.

-Lesson 3 – How can a medical practice show up on google search results?
+How can your medical practice show up on google search results?

 - Search engine optimization/SEO